msnonari/Employee-REST-API/README.md

 # Employee CRUD API

-This is a simple Employee CRUD (Create, Read, Update, Delete) REST API built using Python and Flask, with SQLite as the database.
+A simple Employee CRUD (Create, Read, Update, Delete) REST API built using Python and Flask, with SQLite as the database.
+This API allows you to manage employee records, including creating new employees, retrieving employee details, updating existing employee information, and deleting employees.

 ## Features